Xavulu/Xavulu/README.md

 - I'm currently located in NYC and looking for work
 - I studied Geographic Information Science and Computer Science at Hunter college (self dox wow)
 - Systems and server side programming is my jam
-- Im obsessed with the old internet aestheic from late 90s - early 2000's
+- Im obsessed with the old internet aesthetic from late 90s - early 2000's
 - I use the following languages:
 > Golang, Python, Rust, Javascript, C++
 - And the following tools/software: